 With heavy menstrual bleeding, blood flow and cramping make it harder to do your usual activities.
 If you dread your period because you have heavy menstrual bleeding, talk with your doctor.
 There are many treatments that can help.

-- Soaking through one or more sanitary pads or tampons every hour for several consecutive hours
+- Soaking through one or more sanitary pads or tampons every hour for several hours in a row.

-- Needing to use double sanitary protection to control your menstrual flow
+- Needing double sanitary protection to control your menstrual flow.

-- Bleeding for longer than a week
+- Bleeding for more than a week.

-- Passing blood clots larger than a quarter
+- Passing blood clots larger than a quarter.

 When to see a doctor